 Sometimes a single moment can spark inspiration for something bigger.
 For Steven Amato, co-founder and president of L.A.-based marketing and entertainment company Omelet, that moment came while sitting in a room with some of Los Angeles’ most powerful gang leaders, those known as having a "license to operate."
 License to operate (LTO) is a term given to those who hold ultimate power among their ranks, including if and how to retaliate for strikes against rival gangs, and Omelet was in the room at the request of A Better LA, an organization founded by NFL coach Pete Carroll and well known for bringing together these gang leaders and providing a framework for them to help stop the violence of which they were once a part.

 At this meeting Omelet was asked to document ABLA’s positive impact in a short film to help raise awareness of its certificate program designed to transition LTOs into leaders of positive change.
-But as the leaders--once the most notorious and dangerous men in L.A.--talked about how and why they were using their stature in the community to help bring peace to the streets, Amato couldn’t help but be moved.
+But as the leaders—once the most notorious and dangerous men in L.A.—talked about how and why they were using their stature in the community to help bring peace to the streets, Amato couldn’t help but be moved.

-“We were invited to what they call the roundtable of all the gang leaders.
-You can tell they’re not comfortable in the same room together, let alone having strangers there,” says Amato, recalling the meeting.
-“Hearing them talk about the reason why they’re doing this--that it’s about their children and how being a dad has changed them, and what they’re leaving behind--it was such a powerful moment for me.
-As a father, I saw all these crazy parallels between our lives even though we live completely different situations.”
+"We were invited to what they call the roundtable of all the gang leaders.
+You can tell they’re not comfortable in the same room together, let alone having strangers there," says Amato, recalling the meeting.
+"Hearing them talk about the reason why they’re doing this—that it’s about their children and how being a dad has changed them, and what they’re leaving behind—it was such a powerful moment for me.
+As a father, I saw all these crazy parallels between our lives even though we live completely different situations."
 At this point he knew the story of these men, those licensed to operate, had to be told.

 That moment led to LTO: License to Operate, a feature-length documentary created by Omelet Studio.
-A passion project, Amato says the film is intended to build broader awareness to the ABLA program, which has been exported around the world to help combat gang violence, and to tell the stories of the people making a difference on the streets.
+A passion project, Amato says the film is intended to build broader awareness of the ABLA program, which has been exported around the world to help combat gang violence, and to tell the stories of the people making a difference on the streets.